 All you have to do is type in your potential keyword, select location (I usually leave it to All Locations), and database (I usually leave it at Related Keywords).

-The database dropdown is where you can also select if you’re trying to find keywords for non-Google SEO, such as YouTube, Pinterest, Amazon, Etsy, and eBay.
+The database dropdown is where you can also select if you’re trying to find keyword suggestions for non-Google SEO, such as YouTube, Pinterest, Amazon, Etsy, and eBay.

-From there, the tool will spit out a list of relevant keywords, search volume, and difficulty score.
+From there, the tool will spit out a list of relevant keywords, search volume, and a keyword difficulty score.